 The other major catastrophe was that, contrarily to what was agreed, the painter of the shuttle wouldn’t show up in the afternoon preceding the shooting.
-The shuttle which was in my brother-in-law, Jean-Marc’s garage, where I completed the assembly and the finalization.
+At that time, the shuttle was in my brother-in-law, Jean-Marc’s garage, where I completed the assembly and the finalization.
 It was to be picked up at 08h00 AM by truck the next day for a shooting scheduled to start at 10h00 AM in a 30 minutes away location.
-It was about 17h00, which meant I had about 13 hours left to complete the whole paint job on my own in the garage.
-The neon light was so dull that at some point in the night I wasn’t even sure of the color I was applying to the ship.
-All I cared at that time was to keep a coherent shade.
-Hopefully it’ll work!
-The paint was still wet in some places when they picked it up, but it worked.
+It was about 17h00, which meant I had about 18 hours left to complete the whole paint job on my own in the garage.
+The neon light in the garage was so dull that at some point in the night I wasn’t even sure about the color I was applying to the ship.
+All I cared about at that time was to keep a coherent shade.
+Hopefully, I thought, it’d work!
+The paint was still wet in some places when the technical crew picked it up, but it worked.
 I didn’t sleep at all, but it was worth it.
 The next night, Damien volunteered to sleep in the equipment truck to watch over the shuttle, over there in the woods, while I could sleep a bit.

 This was thus my memorable first encounter of the third kind with a real size space shuttle and a little alien.